KacyUmana/cse15l-lab-reports/LabReport1.md

 ![Image](cd-file-arg.png)

 When the command `cd` ia used with a path to a file as an argument, the terminal produces an output of a message that reads that the file path `/home/lecture1/messages/en-us.txt` is not a directory.
-Attempting to change the current directory to a file will result in an error because the command `cd` is meant for directories, not files.
+The command is thus invalid and will result in the terminal to produce an error message.
+This is because the the primary purpose of the `cd` command is to change directories, not to access files.
+The command `cd` expects a directory as an argument, not a file.
+After receiving an error message, the current working directory will also remain unchanged because the file path specified in the argument is not used to change the working directory.
+In summary, using the `cd` command with a path to a file as an argument is not a valid use of the command, and will result in an error. cd is intended exclusively for changing the current working directory to a different directory, and it cannot be used for individual files.

 ___

 ## `ls`
 __Command with *no* arguments__